-The trustee may resign or be removed with respect to one or more series of debt securities under the indenture, including either or both series of debentures, and a successor trustee may be appointed to act with respect to such series.
+The trustee may resign or be removed with respect to one or more series of debt securities under the indenture, and a successor trustee may be appointed to act with respect to such series.

 Miscellaneous

 RGA will have the right at all times to assign any of its respective rights or obligations under the indenture to a direct or indirect wholly owned subsidiary of RGA; provided that, in the event of any such assignment, RGA will remain liable for all of its respective obligations.
 Subject to the foregoing, the indenture will be binding upon and inure to the benefit of the parties thereto and their respective successors and assigns.
 The indenture provides that it may not otherwise be assigned by the parties thereto.